jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 ## Step 6: Build Visualizations on Weblog, Clickstream Analytics Using Tableau

 After the data source connection is made successfully, you can connect to the Hive table.
-Click Extract to get data locally and store Tableau in memory reduce latency because Hive is based on a batch-processing mechanism.
+Click *Extract* to get data **locally and store Tableau in memory** reduce latency because Hive is based on a batch-processing mechanism.
 Switch back to Tableau.
 Under the Data Connection pane, enter the schema name, enter default, and click the Search icon on the right side of the textbox.
-Next, enter the table name Web_Session_Log in the Table name textbox, click the Search icon on the right side of the textbox, and select and drag the table to the upper-right side of the Tableau window, as shown in the following screenshot.
+Next, enter the table name `Web_Session_Log` in the Table name textbox, click the Search icon on the right side of the textbox, and select and drag the table to the upper-right side of the Tableau window, as shown in the following screenshot.
-7

 Now you can extract the data locally on an in-memory Tableau dataset to avoid unnecessary server latency.
-Click Automatic update to refresh the dataset.
+Click `Automatic` update to refresh the dataset.
 It should look like the following screen:
-Click the Worksheet tab, and select New Worksheet to start building visualizations.
+Click the `Worksheet` tab, and select `New Worksheet` to start building visualizations.
-On the new worksheet tab, on the Data pane, drag the web_session_log.sessionid field to the Measures pane.
+On the new worksheet tab, on the `Data` pane, drag the `web_session_log.sessionid` field to the `Measures` pane.
-Next, drag the field to the Rows shelf.
+Next, drag the field to the `Rows` shelf.
 Hover over the field to expand the drop-down menu.
-Change the aggregation method (under Measure) from Sum to Count (Distinct).
+Change the aggregation method (under `Measure`) from `Sum` to `Count (Distinct)`.
-8

- Drag the web_session_log.refererurl field to the Column shelf, then right-click the value to create a filter to visualize the top five referring URLs.
-Select Filter, and click the Condition tab to get URLs based on web_session_log.sessionids beyond a certain value (e.g., web_session_log.sessionid >= 3,996) to drill down to the top five referring URLs.
+Drag the `web_session_log.refererurl` field to the `Column` shelf, then right-click the value to create a filter to visualize the top five referring URLs.
+Select `Filter`, and click the `Condition` tab to get URLs based on `web_session_log.sessionids` beyond a certain value (e.g. `web_session_log.sessionid >= 3,996`) to drill down to the top five referring URLs.
-After you define the settings, change the chart type in the Show Me pane on the right side of the window.
+After you define the settings, change the chart type in the `Show Me` pane on the right side of the window.
- 9

 Select the bubbles chart type.
 You will see the graph, “Top 5 Referring URLs,” as follows:
-Next, create a new worksheet and name it Top Referring URLs over last 10 years.
-Drag web_session_log.sessionid to the Rows shelf.
+Next, create a new worksheet and name it **Top Referring URLs over last 10 years**.
+Drag `web_session_log.sessionid` to the `Rows` shelf.
-On the Data pane, right-click on the datetime field, and change its data type to Date and Time.
-Then, drag it to the Columns shelf.
-Drag the Referer URL field to the Color section of the
+On the `Data` pane, right-click on the datetime field, and change its data type to Date and Time.
+Then, drag it to the `Columns` shelf.
+Drag the `Referer URL` field to the `Color` section of the `Marks` pane.
-10

-Marks pane.
 In the Show Me section, select the lines chart type.

-Go to a new worksheet tab, and name it Top 10 users who used top 10 products.
-On this worksheet tab, drag the sessionid field to the Rows shelf and the userid field to the Columns shelf.
+Go to a new worksheet tab, and name it **Top 10 users who used top 10 products**.
+On this worksheet tab, drag the sessionid field to the Rows shelf and the `userid` field to the Columns shelf.
 Filter the users based on the maximum session count.
-You need to filter the userid data based on condition of the sessionid value.
-Drag the productID field to the color field in the Marks pane to differentiate between products.
+You need to filter the userid data based on condition of the `sessionid` value.
+Drag the `productID` field to the color field in the Marks pane to differentiate between products.
 You may select the simple stacked-bar chart type.

- 11
- Once, you build such few graphs, click the Dashboard tab on top of the Tableau window Select New Dashboard to start implementing the weblog-clickstream analytics dashboard.
+Once, you build such few graphs, click the Dashboard tab on top of the Tableau window

+Select **New Dashboard** to start implementing the **weblog-clickstream** analytics dashboard.
 On the new dashboard page, drag the existing implemented worksheet graphs to the right pane.
- 12

 When you drag and drop the implemented graphs on the exiting worksheet, you will see the Weblog Clickstream analytics dashboard on Tableau Desktop, as shown in the following screenshot:

 You can also publish the workbook on Tableau Server if you have those credentials.
-Always save the workbook on your local drive using the File -> Export as Packaged workbook option.
-You can 13

-also print the entire workbook or selected worksheets in PDF format as required.
+Always save the workbook on your local drive using the `File -> Export` as Packaged workbook option.
+You can also print the entire workbook or selected worksheets in PDF format as required.

-The Tableau weblog-hive-clickstream analytics workbook is printed in PDF format.
+The Tableau ***weblog-hive-clickstream analytics workbook*** is printed in PDF format.

-  Task: Submit the printed PDF weblog-hive-clickstream analytics workbook 14
+Task: Submit the printed PDF ***weblog-hive-clickstream analytics*** workbook